Anthurium gracile seedlings

 This small Anthurium species acclimates well to potted conditions or epiphytic growth.
 With good light they produce seeds early and frequently.
 The seeds are the consistency of water chestnut and bright red.
 Each berry holds two white seeds, and my plants have produced 2-16 berries on a flower, but a more mature plant can produce significantly more.
 They germinate easily when placed in moist potting mix, but I’m unsure whether they would survive being dried.
 After only one-two days, the seeds will begin to grow.

-The plants available are seedlings about 4″ tall.
+The plants available are seedlings about 2-4″ tall.
+If they are on the small side, you will receive 2.